vezel-dev/zig-sdk/README.md

 for source files and `.h` for header files, while C++ projects should use `.cxx` and `.hxx`.
 Zig projects use `.zig`.

-For C++ projects, it does not matter what you name your source and header files- Zig projects, on the other hand, expect you to name your root source file the same as your project name; that is, if your project file is `myapp.zigproj`, your root source file should be `myapp.zig`.
+For C/C++ projects, it does not matter what you name your source and header files.
+For Zig executable projects, your root source file should be named `main.zig`.
+Zig library projects should use the project name for the root source file; that is, if your project file is `mylib.zigproj`, your root source file should be `mylib.zig`.

 Once you have written some code, you can use `dotnet build`, `dotnet run`, etc.